kennykot/simple_bash_utilities/README.md

 1. Utility cat with supporting flags "-b, -e, -n, -s, -t" and GNU versions of it "--number-nonblank, -E, --number, --squeeze-blank, -T".
 2. Utility grep with supporting flags "-e, -i, -v, -c, -l, -n".

-The repository is updated from time to time.
 All code is the property of Anton Tuzov.